Next Bank of England chief praises U.S. rate signals

 Carney is due to stand down as governor of the Bank of Canada on June 1 before moving to London to run the Bank of England in July.
 He declined to comment on Britain's fragile economy and monetary policy.

-One of his first challenges in London will be to find agreement within the bank on how to reply to Britain's finance minister, George Osborne, on the issue of Fed-style guidance.
+One of his first challenges in London will be to find agreement within the bank on how to reply to Britain's chancellor, George Osborne, on the issue of Fed-style guidance.

 With Britain's economy stuck in a rut and his own options limited by his austerity program, Osborne wants the Bank of England to do more to boost growth.